Select Page

 Location: MDC Headquarters, 2901 W Truman Blvd., Jefferson City, MO 65102

-Details: Click here for agenda and details )note: no agenda available at time of posting)
+Details: Click here for agenda and details (no agenda or details available as of 12/1)

 Notes: Any person who would like to comment to the Commission about a specific agenda item must make a written request to the Director at least four calendar days prior to the meeting.
 The time allotted for public comment and the number of speakers will be at the Commission’s discretion.
 Background documents related to open meeting agenda items are available for public viewing at Conservation Department Headquarters, Jefferson City, for eight calendar days prior to the meeting.
 Any person who would like to comment to the Commission about a specific agenda item must make a written request to the Director at least four calendar days prior to the meeting.
 Recording the open meeting is permissible, pursuant to any guidelines established by the Commission to minimize disruption to the meeting.
 Individuals wishing to record the open meeting by audiotape, videotape, or other electronic means should notify the Director at least four calendar days prior to the meeting so accommodations for such recording can be made.
 To view livestream of the open meeting, or to watch recordings of past meetings, go to http://on.mo.gov/2nodPJU